-Filox media with the Watts valve creates an economical Iron and Hydrogen Sufilde filtration system that out performs traditional Greensand and Birm systems.
-The superior oxidation and filtration of the Filox Media, when combined with the high...
+2.0 cu ft.
+Whole House Filox Filter for Iron and Manganese Reduction Filox media with the Watts valve creates an economical Iron and Hydrogen Sufilde filtration system that out performs traditional Greensand and Birm systems.
+The superior...

 Part Number: FILOX-50 Alternate Part Number: A8033

 What is Filox-R Media?
 Filox-R™ is used for removing iron, hydrogen sulfide, and manganese from water supplies.
 It is a media that utilizes an oxidation-reduction reaction and filtration process similar to Greensand, but at a much higher...View Details

 Advantages: Iron reduction over wide pH range Effective reduction of hydrogen sulfide in addition to iron and/or manganese No harmful effect from a chlorine feed Low attrition for long bed life Manganese Greensand is formulated from a glauconite...View Details